PUNNYA-P-GAUR/Competitive-Programming./136-single-number/Notes.md

 <h2>single-number Notes</h2><hr>we know that a xor a=0;
-so we declare a var
+so we declare a var=0